 Twice a week, varying groups, open campaign, open table, open world, open rolls.
 My hope is that this shared world will persist for years, even as players come and go.
 That's the dream.

 Since I returned to RPGs in 2020, I have run a few other games that went for at least a couple months.

-- A Pathfinder 2e campaign that lasted until level 10 or 12, I think.
+We started with a Pathfinder 2e campaign that lasted until level 10 or 12, I think.
 By that time, most of us had concluded that the game was definitively not for us.

-- We then switched to Pokemon Tabletop United, which was engaging despite disappointing rules discussions in the official discord.
+We then switched to Pokemon Tabletop United, which was engaging (despite disappointing rules discussions in the official discord).
 It was burdensome to run with five players.

-- After Chronicles of Lastuynia, one of my players ran a Star Wars Force & Destiny game for a couple months before we checked out the Unofficial Elder Scrolls RPG (UESRPG v3) for about 1.5 sessions before dropping it and making a nostalgic return to 3.5.
+After Chronicles of Lastuynia, one of my players ran a Star Wars Force & Destiny game for a couple months before we checked out the Unofficial Elder Scrolls RPG (UESRPG v3) for about 1.5 sessions before dropping it and making a nostalgic return to 3.5.

-- I ran an OSE Advanced Fantasy campaign set in Andrew Kolb's Neverland hexcrawl.
+I ran an OSE Advanced Fantasy campaign set in Andrew Kolb's Neverland hexcrawl.
 The PCs were family members, retainers, or otherwise wards of House Dawnmourne, rightful rulers of the Kingdom of Eiovar.
 They traveled through a magic archway discovered deep within a mountain to Neverland, where they sought magic and wealth to grant Queen Elenor the power to stomp out the wars of the five other houses and regain monarchical control.

 I ran the following systems as campaigns:

 The following systems were only run as one-shots or short series, nothing more than a couple months in length I'd wager.